 Hi.
 My name is Marc Terreur but some call me Marcus – feel free to use either.
-I’m a Belgian luthier and my company is called Marcus Guitars & Basses.
+I’m a Belgian luthier, and my company is called Marcus Guitars & Basses.
 If you’re interested, you can see some of my work at www.marcusguitars.be.

 It goes without saying that a writer should be familiar with his subject.
 If he wants to teach about it, he should be an expert.
-The following will hopefully assure you that I’m entitled to write about understanding guitars.
+The following will hopefully reassure you that I’m entitled to write about understanding guitars.

-- Over the years I appear to have built a solid reputation, but I did so without advertising.
+- Over the years, I appear to have built a solid reputation, but I did so without advertising.
 The positive reviews I got in different guitar magazines (foreign and domestic) may have helped a bit, but I know for a fact that word of mouth did most of the work for me.

-Although there may be guitar techs nearer to their homes, customers come to my workshop from all over Belgium, some from Holland.
+Although there may be guitar techs nearer to their homes, customers come to my workshop from all over Belgium, some from the Netherlands.
 Often, one setup is enough to convince them to bring in all their other guitars as well.
 I cannot begin to count the number of guitars that have passed through my shop.